Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/README.md

 # PoS-Pooling-Games-Simulation
-Tool to simulate staking behaviour on Proof-of-Stake Blockchains.
+Tool to simulate staking behaviour in Proof-of-Stake Blockchains.